Master of Science in Entrepreneurship and Design Admissions

 A $75 application fee is due when you submit your online application.
 Waivers are available for qualified students.

 A four-year U.S. bachelor’s degree in any academic field from an accredited college or university with a GPA of 3.0 on a 4.0 scale is required.
 If you have a three-year non-U.S. degree, you may request a review for determination as to equivalency.

-A resume or curriculum vitae documents your prior work experience, publications, honors and awards received and a summary of your educational credentials.
+Submit a resume or curriculum vitae that documents your prior work experience, publications, honors and awards received and a summary of your educational credentials.

 You may have an undergraduate degree from any discipline.
 If you are currently enrolled in an undergraduate program and expect to complete it before the M.S. cohort start date, you are invited to apply.

 - Strong written and oral communication skills

 - Demonstrated interest in entrepreneurship and/or design

 All students are expected to enter the program with an understanding of business basics – by holding an academic degree in a business discipline or by prior work experience.
 If you lack an understanding of business basics, you will be required to enroll in ENTR 150 Business Basics for Entrepreneurs and earn a grade of “pass” (after taking the course pass/fail).
 This course will not count toward the credit requirements for the M.S. in entrepreneurship & design.

 Submit your test scores.
 Both GRE and GMAT test scores are acceptable.
 The following scores are competitive: